mz3/messenger-api/README.md

 - Get up to 100 messages for a given recipient
 - Get up to 100 messages for a given sender

-## Limitations

-- Clients must use server timezone
-- No authentication or sessions
-- Messages can be spoofed
-- Messages are not private

 ## Dependencies

 - Docker